Paradox506/ASP-Story_Generation/README.md

 ## Output Artifacts

-Artifacts are written under a deterministic directory structure so you can diff runs and replay response files.
+Artifacts are written under a directory structure so you can diff runs and replay response files.

 ### Directory structure